vcsjones/cli/Documentation/specs/xproj2csproj.md

         - there are csproj libraries in lock file that do not have a corresponding export

 ## CLI project model changes
-The msbuild projects cannot be represeted as PackageDescription CLI objects.
-PackageDescription leaks a Project object which wraps over project.json.
-The whole CLI codebase took a dependency on the assumption that PackageDescription.Package is project.json.
+The msbuild projects cannot be represeted as ProjectDescription CLI objects.
+ProjectDescription leaks a Project object which wraps over project.json.
+The whole CLI codebase took a dependency on the assumption that ProjectDescription.Package is project.json.

 Solution: introduce a new library type, "msbuildProject".
 Update all code that switches on LibraryDescription and / or does casting.
+This new type behaves very similar to a package.

 ## Discussion topics: